eteq/astrocontainer/README.md

 # astrocontainer

 This is a cookiecutter template to easily create project-based containers for astronomy-related work (with a focus on a Python-based software stack).
+While of general use, this template focuses particularly on a container layout that promotes replicability via defined software in the container while maintaining flexibility by keeping the project content (e.g. Python scripts, Jupyter notebooks, large data files) on a host directory.

 To use this template, you must have [cookiecutter](https://cookiecutter.readthedocs.io/) installed.
 Then do:
 ```